keyurk5/Zomato-Analysis/README.md

 Data Cleaning, Exploration, getting key insights from the Zomato restaurants data.

-Azure Data Studio, SQL Server, Tableau.
+Excel, Azure Data Studio, SQL Server, Tableau.

-Connected the tableau to the Sql server and created a extract to upload it to the tableau public.
+Cleaned the data using Excel, Performed data exploration using SQL Server, Connected the tableau to the Sql server and created a extract to publish it to the tableau public.

 ## Tableau Viz